navh/amoshebbdotcom/content/blog/nexmark-paper.md

 - How accurate is system?
 Output matching.

 Create output of ideal system (zero latency, perfect accuracy) offline, measure and compare online latency and results.

+# Beyond the Paper!

+In [nexmark's github](https://github.com/nexmark/nexmark) there are some bonus queries lifted from Apache Beam, let's see what we find.

+### Q9: Winning Bids

+### Q10: Log to File System

+Partitioned file system stress test.

+### Q11: User Sessions

+Session windows.
+How many bids did a user make while active?

+### Q12: Processing Time Windows

+Time based, fixed window.
+Count user bids within processing time window.

+### Q13: Bounded Side Input Join

+Join a stream to a bounded side input.

+### Q14: Calculation

+Complex projection and filter.

+### Q15: Bidding Statistics Report

+Multiple distinct aggregations with filters.
+How many distinct users join at price bounds.

+### Q16: Channel Statistics Report

+Multiple distinct aggregations with filters for multiple keys.
+Distinct users join bidding for different levels for a channel.

+### Q17: Auction Statistics Report

+Unbounded group aggergation.
+Bids and price on an auction made each day.

+### Q18: Find Last Bid

+Deduplicate query, last bid for each bidder.

+### Q19: Auction TOP-10 Price

+TOP-N bids per auction.

+### Q20: Expand bid with auction

+Filter join.
+Get bids for specific category.

+### Q21: Add channel id

+Regex?
+Parser?
+Disk?
+Not sure what this wants to stress, doesn't feel like a window.

+### Q22: Get URL Directories

+SPLIT_INDEX speed test?
+Not sure, not what I'm looking for though.